f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 BIG-IP keeps track of these changes in it's connection table.

 If the connection information is not mirrored to the standby device, then all existing traffic flow during the failover will be interrupted.
-Clients will have to establish a new connection, which is perceived as service discruption.
+Clients will have to establish a new connection, which is perceived as service disruption.

 The importance of connection mirroring is depending on the protocol.
 HTTP based protocols can carry their persistent information at higher layers, so that the individual connection might not be problematic if it has to be rebuild.